manonpbart/Efficient-Optical-Neural-Network-Training/README.md

 # Efficient-Optical-Neural-Network-Training
 This project uses a optics-informed backpropagation algorithm to train diffractive neural network architectures efficiently.
-The following features are available:
+The following features are available in the ONNSupplemental.ipynb file:

 1) Generation of MNIST training data sets with adjustable image/optical set up parameters
 2) Adjustable optical neural network architecture